alic-xc/Remote-py/README.md

 # Remote-py
-a python version of connecting remote desktop in python
+a python version of connecting remote desktop in python on windows